datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 --- type:NormalExercise xp:100 skills:1,3  key:a72c7124db
 ## Combining data into one

-Before manipulating the Yelp ratings, you first need to combine the three data sets that were just explored so you can understand and adapt the data more effectively.
+Before manipulating the Yelp reviews, you first need to combine the three data sets that were just explored so you can understand and adapt the data more effectively.

-The datasets from the previous exercise, `reviews`, `users`, and `businesses`, are data frames, R's way of representing a dataset.
+The data sets from the previous exercise, `reviews`, `users`, and `businesses`, are data frames, R's way of representing a data set.
 You can combine a data frame in many ways, but for this exercise you don't want any missing data, let's say a business without a review.
 So you will use the `inner_join()` function from the `dplyr` package to combine the three data sets.
 The function `inner_join()` combines two data sets by finding columns with identical labels and then only combining the rows that are in both independent data sets.

 Let's see how it works!

 The 3 data frames are already loaded into your workspace.
-Apply `inner_join()` to the `reviews` and the `users` datasets first.
+Apply `inner_join()` to the `reviews` and the `users` data sets first.
 Don't forget to name that newly combined data set.
 Next, apply `inner_join()` again but with the newly created data set and the final data set from the previous exercise `businesses`.

 Once the data sets have been combined it can be helpful to explore the data some.
 Using `summary` you can get a better feel for the variables that are in out data and the types data you have to use.

 *** =instructions
 - The code provided uses `library()` to load `dplyr` to the environment
-- Use `inner_join()` combine the `reviews` and `users` datasets and assign to `ru`.
+- Use `inner_join()` combine the `reviews` and `users` data sets and assign to `ru`.
-- Use `inner_join()` combine the newly created `ru` and `businesses` datasets and assign new data frame to `rub`.
+- Use `inner_join()` combine the newly created `ru` and `businesses` data sets and assign new data frame to `rub`.
 - Inspect new data frame `rub`, take note of the variables and types of data.

 *** =hint